 Like all nonprofits, we are governed by aBoard of Directors.
 We keep this volunteer Board small (under 8) in order to streamline our productivity.
 We select members for the Board that bring a specific expert skill to the organization (project management, education, marketing, etc).

-When IFAA's founders developed the office structure, they took into account that the patients working for & volunteering services for IFAA would require extreme flexibility to accommodate disease activity & flares - including the opportunity to 'work' when they feel best...even if that is in the middle of the night.
-Additionally, we have volunteers from all over the world, all in different time zones.
-Therefore, we mostly work through online & video collaboration.
+Virtual Officing.
+When IFAA's founders developed the working structure, they took into account that the patients working for & volunteering services for IFAA would require extreme flexibility to accommodate disease activity & flares - including the opportunity to 'work' when they feel best.
+Therefore, IFAA is open 24 hours a day, 7 days a week so those involved can participate when they feel best, and in turn, promotes heightened productivity.
+We have helpers located all over the world who collaborate using online technologies.